openstack/nova/doc/source/contributor/api.rst

 microversion and the new samples/templates.

-The functional API samples tests are not the simplest thing in the world to get used to, and can be very frustrating at times when they fail in not obvious ways.
+The functional API samples tests are not the simplest thing in the world to get used to and it can be very frustrating at times when they fail in not obvious ways.
 If you need help debugging a functional API sample test failure, feel free to post your work-in-progress change for review and ask for help in the ``openstack-nova`` OFTC IRC channel.